The Guide to Getting into Grace Jones

-Even though Grace Jones is considered an icon – and she is iconic, with her androgynous aesthetic, boundary-pushing musicality and 50-year career – her discography isn’t as well known as other artists of her calibre.
+Even though Grace Jones is considered an icon—and she is iconic, with her androgynous aesthetic, boundary-pushing musicality and 50-year career—her discography isn’t as well known as other artists of her caliber.
 Her name might conjure up the radical visual collaborations between herself and Jean-Paul Goude, Andy Warhol or Keith Haring, in which she used her body like bold, abstract paint on a canvas.
 Or your mind might wander towards her most successful tracks from the mid-80s, like “Slave to the Rhythm,” or “Pull Up to the Bumper.”
-But mostly, unless you’re a fan, Jones is better recognised for the span of her cultural influence than the intricacies of ten studio albums and 53 singles between 1976 and 2008.
+But mostly, unless you’re a fan, Jones is better recognized for the span of her cultural influence than the intricacies of ten studio albums and 53 singles between 1976 and 2008.
 Which is a shame, really, because there’s a lot to unpack here, and a lot to fall in love with.

-Born and raised in a painfully militant religious household in Spanish Town, Jamaica, Jones’ early life was defined by discipline and boundaries.
+Born and raised in a painfully militant religious household in Spanish Town, Jamaica, Jones’s early life was defined by discipline and boundaries.
 What she could and couldn’t do.
 What she ought to repress.
 How she should spend her life.
-She eventually escaped to Paris in her teens to become a supermodel for the likes of Kenzo and Yves Saint Laurent, and later to New York to become a cult actress and musician – but in order to fully understand the work of Grace Jones, we need to first acknowledge where she came from.
+She eventually escaped to Paris in her teens to become a supermodel for the likes of Kenzo and Yves Saint Laurent, and later to New York to become a cult actress and musician—but in order to fully understand the work of Grace Jones, we need to first acknowledge where she came from.
 Because what she has always done best is break rules with the ease of somebody who barely seems to notice they’re there.
-Which is odd considering her upbringing – but then again, perhaps it makes perfect sense.
+Which is odd considering her upbringing—but then again, perhaps it makes perfect sense.

 “Hiding, secrets, and not being able to be yourself is one of the worst things ever for a person,” she told me, when I interviewed her back in 2015.
 “It gives you low self-esteem.
 You never get to reach that peak in your life.
 You should always be able to be yourself and be proud of yourself.”
-Much of Jones’ work is centred around this principle – of doing whatever you want, and doing the absolute most while you’re at it.
+Much of Jones’s work is centered around this principle—of doing whatever you want, and doing the absolute most while you’re at it.
 Her output is weird, vibrant and progressive.
-Over the years she has woven disco, new wave, post punk, art-pop, industrial, reggae and gospel into a tight sound that is distinctly hers, threaded together with lilting, powerful vocals.
-Her performance style is just like her visuals: physical, full of movement, colour, life.
+Over the years she has woven disco, new wave, post punk, art-pop, industrial, reggae, and gospel into a tight sound that is distinctly hers, threaded together with lilting, powerful vocals.
+Her performance style is just like her visuals: physical, full of movement, color, life.

 Basically, there is nobody else like her.
 If you’re not aware of this already, then here’s everything you need to know: